nreHieW/nrehiew.github.io/content/blog/flow_matching/index.md

 ## Vector Fields
 Recall that our goal is to learn how to go from the source distribution $p_\text{source}$ to the target distribution $p_\text{target}$.
 Specifically for every point in the space, we want to learn a direction and magnitude of movement to follow at every timestep.
 That is, given the current timestep and position, the model should predict the direction and magnitude of where to move next.
 Since we want to learn this direction for every single point in space, this can be modelled as a vector field for each timestep.

 However, during training, we often don't have $p_\text{target}$ available and instead only have data points sampled from $p_\text{target}$.
 We also don't have access to the ground truth vector field.
 The solution is to work with individual pairs of points (1 from source and 1 from target) - just like our example of moving from $(1,1)$ to $(6,6)$.
 This raises two questions.
 First, how does training on these individual trajectories help us learn a transformation that works for the entire distribution?
-Second, would't trajectories that intersect create conflicting directions of movements at the intersection points?
+Second, wouldn't trajectories that intersect create conflicting directions of movements at the intersection points?

 It turns out that even though we train on individual trajectories, the model learns a consistent vector field that can transform any point from the source distribution to the target distribution.
 Instead of memorizing specific paths, it learns to approximate an "average" field that works for the entire distribution rather than memorizing specific paths between individual points.<sup>[1](#footnote1)</sup>